cdoublev/css/doc/parse/README.md

 - specific rules for the property or the inner productions are matched in functions (hooks) which run after matching against the property value definition or the production, to discard a value failing against a rule, to add or remove default component values⁴, or to replace² special meaning keywords by other component value(s)
 - an omitted value⁵ is represented in the resulting list as a component-like data structure

-¹ Delimiters are tokenized as strings then parsed to objects while matching a production: this makes consuming whitespaces easier, but it is an implementation detail that may change later.
+¹ Delimiters are tokenized as strings then parsed to objects when matching a value definition: this makes consuming whitespaces easier, but it is an implementation detail that may change later.

 ² Mutations on the input list would be problematic when backtracking to match an alternative grammar, but replacing component values takes place on a new list, and the production(s) matched by component value(s) should remain valid even after failing to match a grammar at a later point.